Skip to main content

 Write data into the cache as a virtual provider.
 External processes use this to expose state to prompt/statusline consumers without writing a script provider.

-# Store application status
+# Put application status into cache

 comb p myapp '{"status":"healthy","version":"1.2.3"}'